morehawes/OGIS/README.md

 # OGIS

-An *Open Geospatial Information System* that allows you to create and share information about locations on Earth.
+An *Open Geographical Information System* that allows you to create and share information about locations on Earth.

 **[View the Demo](https://www.ogis.app)**